Average Teacher Salary in Scranton

 If you're comparing teacher salary costs across cities, Scranton lands right near the national average — within a few percentage points of what most Americans pay.
 That positions this PA smaller city squarely in the middle of the pack.
 The local economy — a budget-friendly market where lower overhead attracts entrepreneurs priced out of bigger northeastern cities — is a key reason why.
 Below, we break down exactly what drives these numbers.

 Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 In Scranton, that climate reality intersects with an economy built on a rust-belt economy in transition, with new investment gradually replacing departed manufacturing jobs.
-The result for teacher salary is a market where a more relaxed labor market where service providers compete on price as much as reputation.
+The result for teacher salary is a market where a more relaxed labor market where businesses compete on price as much as reputation.
 A median household income of $38K frames what's affordable — and what isn't.

 What Matters Most